Table of Contents

 Etiology of Seizures

 Thorough evaluation of seizure patients is mandatory to identify the etiologic factor.
-The incidence of the first seizure attack is common before 2 and after 65 years age with male predominance.
+The incidence of the first seizure attack is common before 2 and after 65 years of age, with male predominance.

 |Central causes||Systemic causes|